IsmaelTerreno/academy/README.md

 Note: Python version 3.6 was used.

-If you see it and you like it, do not hesitate to give me a star or just follow me.
+Do not hesitate to give me a star or just follow me.

 I hope you like it.